Why Teaching English Abroad (TEFL) Can Work for You

 Why Teach EFL?

-One important factor to consider is simply that there is a huge demand for English teachers around the world—meaning there are jobs.
+One important factor to consider is simply that there is a huge demand for English teachers around the world — meaning there are jobs.
 The U.S. economy continues to struggle.
-Recent college graduates in particular have suffered, with one in two either unemployed or underemployed.
+Recent college graduates in particular have suffered, with one in three either unemployed or underemployed.
 If you are having difficulty finding work at home, then it is nice know that there is work available for you, almost guaranteed!

 While teaching English may not be at the top of your list of ideal jobs, it is perhaps greater in variety than you realize, and one or another may suit you.
 We will explore various types of teaching jobs in next month’s column.
 In addition, in today’s market, having some job looks better than having no job, both in terms of self-esteem and on your resumé.

-While it is true that you will not get rich teaching EFL—how many rich teachers do you know anywhere, in any field?
+You will likely not get rich teaching EFL — how many rich teachers do you know anywhere, in any field?
 However, if you do your homework, prepare, choose judiciously, and market yourself effectively, you will find that you can live well, perhaps even save a bit.
 In addition, the non-monetary perks are often significant.
 We will talk about those below.

-While you perhaps never thought of yourself as an English teacher (are you recalling tedious afternoons being bludgeoned with gerunds and intransitive verbs?), consider that, as a native speaker, you know the material.
+Perhaps you never thought of yourself as an English teacher.
+However, consider that simply by virtue of being a native speaker you already know the material.
 True, you will have to learn to teach what you know instinctively.
 However, at bottom, recognize that you possess a skill that millions of people in other countries desperately want, need, and will gladly pay for.
-English remains the lingua franca—the leading global language used in business, communications, and technology—so many people wish to learn it themselves and most parents worldwide want their children to learn it to enhance their future prospects.
+English remains the lingua franca — the leading global language used in business, communications, and technology — so many people wish to learn it themselves and most parents worldwide want their children to learn it to enhance their future prospects.
+The British Council has reported that as many as 1.5 billion people are actively learning English!

 Now my students routinely thank me at the end of my classes.
 They often invite me to "happy hours" and to their homes for dinner.
 I was invited to the wedding of one student.
 Another even invited me to spend Christmas with him and his family, as he did not want to see me spend it alone.
 That may be the best aspect about teaching EFL: the relationships that you will make.

-Here are a few more reasons to consider teaching English abroad:
+Here are a few more reasons to consider teaching English:

 I think that people considering a stint teaching abroad often fear that others, particularly prospective future employers, might view it negatively, perhaps as an irresponsible lark.
 As someone who has done hiring, I can tell you that usually the exact opposite is true.
 An interviewer reading that you spent a year teaching in Taiwan, and speak basic Mandarin, is almost certainly going to be intrigued.
 You will stand out, in a good way.
 Time abroad demonstrates confidence and self-reliance.
-For a greater discussion of the upside to a stint teaching abroad, read this article.
+For a greater discussion of the upside to a stint teaching abroad, please read this article about teaching English after college.

 Who Teaches EFL?